athrawes/aml/README.md

 with i (value) ⇒ value`
 ```

-To be clear, this is syntactic sugar for a `match` statement that only has a
+To be clear, this is syntactic sugar for a `case` statement that only has a
 single arm:

 ```aml